 When black raspberry fruit is ripe, it practically falls off the cane into your hand.
 Black raspberries ripen gradually in mid summer, over a period of two to three weeks.
 It’s worth checking your black raspberry spots once a week to maximize your harvest.

 Black raspberries are a versatile fruit.
-They’re delicious straight off the cane, but if you can resist eating them all while you pick, try them in jams, jellies, cobbler, pie, sorbet, ice cream and for a French twist, try a black raspberry clafoutis.
+They’re delicious straight off the cane, but if you can resist eating them all while you pick, try them in jams, jellies, cobbler, pie, sorbet, ice cream, and for a French twist try a black raspberry clafoutis.
+Blackberries can be used in all the same ways, but remember, their flavor, size, and season are slightly different.
+I hope you enjoy them both as much as I do.